RE104R18: Understanding the Basics of Reverse Mortgage

 1. HECM for Purchase allows older borrowers to purchase a new principal residence and obtain a HECM in a single transaction.
 The transaction involves the sale of an existing property, or the use of funds from other approved means, toward the purchase of a new principal residence.
 The HECM for Purchase finances the remaining balance.

-1. At least 1 borrower must be 62 or older to qualify
+3. At least 1 Homeowner must be 62 or older to qualify

 2. All borrowers must be counseled by HUD approved counseling agency.
-Face to face counseling is required.
+Face to face counseling is typically required.
+That is subject to change.
 Certificate is good for 180 days.
 Fee ranges from $125-$250 per couple and is subject to change

 1. Counseling packet includes financing assessment and information to receive the mandatory counseling.
 (HUD approved counselor)